Woman keeps husband’s heart beating after cardiac arrest

 Leanne said: “If Brody hadn’t come in that morning, Sam wouldn’t be with us today.

-“He woke me up in a sheer panic, and when I saw Sam lying their shaking, I felt exactly the same.
+“He woke me up in a sheer panic, and when I saw Sam lying there shaking, I felt exactly the same.

 “But I managed to keep my head, and called 999 who sent an ambulance from Northern General Hospital.